xclarifyio/clarify.github.io/README.md

 This is the repository for all the documentation for the Clarify.io API which is currently at docs.github.io.

+## Adding a Quickstart

+1. Create a file in the _quickstarts folder for the Quickstart you plan to write
+  * Make sure to set the 'languages' array, that determines which tabs appear for the code samples
+  * Make sure to set the 'navtitle' and 'order' values, those determine the link and its order in the sidebar navigation
+1. Include the sections which you need from the _includes/sections folder
+1. Anytime you want to include a code sample, create a variable called 'tabs' with the name of your samples and include /structural/tabs.html
+  * Whatever string you use for the 'tabs' variable should be the name of your code samples.
+    * For example, if 'tabs' equals 'monkey' then your PHP sample would be in _includes/source/php/monkey.md while the curl example would be _includes/source/curl/monkey.md
+  * Once you have all the samples you want in whatever language, simply add that language to the 'languages' array in the Quickstart front matter.
+    * Make sure that you have **all** the samples for a given language before you turn it on.
+Otherwise the includes will fail and Jekyll won't update the pages.

 ## Todo list